Year 9/ S9

 Alcohol and its effects, social and physical

 If you have internet access for the pupils, ask them to spend ten minutes using the interactive body on talkaboutalcohol.com.
-Otherwise, print off the How too much alcohol effects the body worksheet (pages 36 – 37 Teacher Workbook.
+Otherwise, print off the How too much alcohol effects the body worksheet.
 Go through the different parts of the body and the effects that alcohol has on them.

-Choose one of the lesson plans on pages 38 – 39 or draw a human body with the vital organs and ask pupils to come up and write the effects of alcohol on different parts of the body.
+Choose one of the lesson plans from the teacher notes or draw a human body with the vital organs and ask pupils to come up and write the effects of alcohol on different parts of the body.

 Pay attention to how much, how quickly and where alcohol is drunk and the effect of food.